asteroid-team/asteroid/egs/musdb18/X-UMX/README.md

 #  CrossNet-Open-Unmix (X-UMX)

 This recipe contains __CrossNet-Open-Unmix (X-UMX)__, an improved version of [Open-Unmix (UMX)](https://github.com/sigsep/open-unmix-nnabla) for music source separation.
 X-UMX achieves an improved performance without additional learnable parameters compared to the original UMX model.
-Details of X-UMX can be found in [our paper](https://arxiv.org/abs/2010.04228).
+Details of X-UMX can be found in [this paper](https://arxiv.org/abs/2010.04228).
 X-UMX is one of the two official baseline models for the [Music Demixing (MDX) Challenge 2021](https://www.aicrowd.com/challenges/music-demixing-challenge-ismir-2021).

 ### Source separation with pretrained model
 Pretrained models on MUSDB18 for X-UMX, which reproduce the results from our paper, are available and can be easily tried out: